TechNickAI/homedir/README.md

 # Overview

 These are for common files in my home directory.
-Adds bash, vim and other functionality.

 ## Install